Terms and conditions for Ontrack data recovery services

 4.4 Our acceptance of your Order will take place when we send you email confirmation of our acceptance, at which point a legally binding contract will come into existence between you and us, governed by these Terms ("Contract").
 We will assign an order number to your Order.
 It will help us if you can tell us the order number whenever you contact us.

 5.2 Remote Data Recovery.
-Where you wish Ontrack to perform a data recovery for those occasions when submitting any Media is not required, Ontrack may be able to perform a remote data recovery.
+Where you wish Ontrack to perform a data recovery for those occasions when submitting any Equipment is not required, Ontrack may be able to perform a remote data recovery.
 You must download and install the Ontrack RDR client software using the link provided by Ontrack.
 Once installed, the client allows the user to connect to Ontrack via an encrypted internet connection.
 The RDR connection is only used by Ontrack to control the Ontrack recovery tools directly on the Customer’s machine.
 Your Data will not be transferred to Ontrack during this process.

 5.3 Degaussing.
 Ontrack will place your Equipment into a degaussing unit which is a machine which effectively and securely scrambles the magnetic data held on the Equipment.
 Following the degaussing process, the Data is no longer readable and will have been securely destroyed.